 SOC 246 MARRIAGE AND FAMILY (3 CR)

 The position and significance of marriage and the family in contemporary society are examined.
-Issues are examined within the larger political, historical and social context, including marriage and family values and lab practice.
-This course is designed to offer education on an introduction to the operating room and the role of the surgical technologist in order to prepare for competent and safe patient care.
+Issues are examined within the larger political, historical and social context, including marriage and family values across various ethnic and demographic groups.